Ruth Smith Palmisano 1926-2002

 Funding for the Guild projects is generated through membership

-dues, art shows and donations.
+dues, art shows, sponsors and donations.
 Any funds thus obtained are only

 expended on Guild projects.
 Any services performed by Guild